guildmark/MoviePicker-Android-/readme.txt

 .
 There should be a favorite-mode, where the user can save their favorites and only choose movies from that pile.
 .
 The app uses a SQLite database to store entries, but can also get the data from the OMDB RESTful API.
 .
 There is possibility to use a gesture to find movie instead of pressing the FIND-button.
+.
+Ability for user to save their choices in a profile view.